lbertge/cs187_miniproj/README.md

 2) Testing effects of L1 and L2 regularization
 3) Testing various activation layers, (tanh, sigmoid, relu) and their effect on accuracy

+The writeup explaining the findings are located in `report.pdf`.

 To test some code, execute
 `python plot.py`